 You can read our 15 expert tips on how to find and book the cheapest flights before searching for your next air tickets.

 What You Need To Know Before You Visit

-You can not drive your car to the most popular hikes in Zion.
+- You can not drive your car to the most popular hikes in Zion outside of Winter.

-Parking your car at Zion between March and October is going to be a challenge.
-If you don’t arrive very early, you will be forced to pay to park or drive around for hours waiting for a place to open up.
+- Parking your car at Zion visitor center between March and October is going to be a challenge.
+If you don’t arrive very early, you will be forced to pay way over the odds for parking or drive around for hours waiting for a place to open up.
 We can’t stress enough the importance of arriving early at Zion.

-Being on the very first shuttle bus into Zion Canyon is vital to beat the masses on both Angels Landing and the Narrows hikes.
+- Being on the very first shuttle bus into Zion Canyon is vital to beat the crowds on both Angels Landing and the Narrows hikes.

-It’s worth getting up early at Bryce to enjoy a gorgeous sunrise as its deep orange amphitheater illuminates with the first rays of sunlight.
+- It’s worth the effort of getting up early at Bryce to enjoy a gorgeous sunrise as its deep orange amphitheater illuminates with the first rays of sunlight.